Michiel-VandeVelde/Thesis/content/sota.md

 To support this rewriting approach while still providing a structured AST, Babel uses [source-location annotations within their AST nodes](https://github.com/babel/babel/blob/master/packages/babel-parser/ast/spec.md#node-objects), meaning nodes can specify what range of offsets they represent in the string.
-A node can then be replaced by either by a _source string_ which means the specified string will replace the node when regenerating the string, or by _another node_ that should be auto generated.
+A node can then be replaced either by a _source string_ which means the specified string will replace the node when regenerating the string, or by _another node_ that should be auto generated.
 Auto generation generates a specific version of valid syntax,